 Mustard-Based Barbecue Sauces

 While South Carolina barbecue likewise focuses on pork, the traditional barbecue sauce there is different.
-South Carolina is where we see the only instance of a mustard-based barbecue sauce, another thin, spicy and stringent sauce that accompanies the region's characteristic pulled pork sandwiches, especially pork shoulder but also other parts of the hog including the neck and belly.
+South Carolina is where we see the only instance of a mustard-based barbecue sauce, another thin, spicy and astringent sauce that accompanies the region's characteristic pulled pork sandwiches, especially pork shoulder but also other parts of the hog including the neck and belly.

 Mayonnaise Based Barbecue Sauces